vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 Reorganize toolbelt `/src`, to store the code that will be shared inside a folder `toolbelt-api` for example.

-Plugins now imports from `toolbelt` the code that they will use.
-Today the toolbelt don't allow this easily because he doesn't offer re-export entrypoints and don't have on the published bundle the typescript types.
+Plugins now import from `toolbelt` the code that they will use.
+Currently toolbelt doesn't allow this easily because it doesn't offer re-export entrypoints and doesn't have on the published bundle the typescript types.

 To solve this problem is quite simple, just need to add the `declaration: true` option inside `tsconfig` and now the user can do: